Giuseppe-Bonifati/Time-management/README.md

 **To get and show to the user the correct time we use floor from the math library:**

-**ex 5*60 = 300 seconds so to get the minutes we need to divide 300/60  so in this case is fine 5 but we if we in our countdown  230 seconds so then  how many minutes** **do we have ?so the answer is :**
+**ex 5*60 = 300 seconds so to get the minutes we need to divide 300/60  so in this case is fine 5 but we if we in our countdown  230 seconds so then  how many minutes** **do we have ? so the answer is :**

 **230/60 = 3.8  so to have the correct minutes we used floor to round to the min bigger number 3.**